frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 Maria\'s father Luigi died of malaria.
 In June 1902, Mr. Serenelli\'s son, Alessandro, began to cause trouble for Maria.
 He began to boss her around and to make advances towards her, which she shrugged off.
 Her big mistake was that she did not tell her mother because she didn\'t want to cause trouble.

 The following month, on July 5th 1902, he decided that he would be denied no longer.
-Alessandro, aged 20, motioned her towards the bedroom but she refused, shouting: "No!
+Alessandro, aged twenty, motioned her towards the bedroom but she refused, shouting: "No!
 It is a sin!
 God does not want it!"
 He stabbed her fourteen times.

 While being taken to the hospital in Nettuno on a horse-drawn ambulance she told everything.
 In that hospital she underwent twenty hours of surgery without anesthesia.
 During that time, she forgave Alessandro and prayed for him.